Master of Laws in ICT Law by eLearning (eLLM)

 Master of Laws in Information and Communications Technology Law by eLearning (eLLM in ICT Law)

-AFRALTI in collaboration with United Kingdom Telecommunications Academy (UKTA) and The Open University of Tanzania (OUT) is offering Master of Laws in Information and Communications Technology Law by eLearning (eLLM in ICT Law) with option of attending at least four seminars.
+AFRALTI in collaboration with United Kingdom Telecommunications Academy (UKTA) and The Open University of Tanzania (OUT) is offering Master of Laws in Information and Communications Technology Law by eLearning (eLLM in ICT Law) with option of attending at least four seminars at a fee.

 This course is designed to give detailed knowledge and understanding of the principles, nature and development of legal aspects of Information and Communications Technologies (ICT), in addition to developing a range of generic transferable research and presentation skills which can be used in a wide range of settings.